Disney World opened 50 years ago; these workers never left

 “It was like an army of ants.
 Everything was under construction.
 Interiors were still being put in.
 Roofing was still being put on top,” Bahruth said.
 “There was painting, landscaping.
 Things were arriving by the moment.
 It was like trucks going everywhere.”

-Bahruth rehearsed performers through parade choreography down Main Street, which cut through the center of the Magic Kingdom.
+Bahruth rehearsed performers through parade choreography down Main Street, which cut through the center of the Magic Kingdom and resembled a turn-of-the-century small town from Walt Disney’s childhood.
 Even though he was a busser, Kalogridis was drafted into laying down sod outside the hotel he was working in, hours before Disney World’s grand opening.

 Two things have stuck in the memories of the longtime employees from that opening day.
 The first was the photo.
 It was an image of thousands of Disney World workers standing in front of the iconic Cinderella’s Castle with Mickey Mouse and other costumed characters holding hands in front.
 Two weeks later, it was featured on the cover of Life magazine.